Nun's Farts

 Nun's farts (pets de sœur) is a French Canadian dessert that is made from pie dough; often from left over Tourtière dough, that is layered with butter and brown sugar, then rolled, sliced, placed in a pan, covered with additional brown sugar, and finally baked.
-It is called Pets de Soeur as it was served by nuns at Catholic schools in some parts of Quebec and Acadia.
+It is called Pets de Soeur (lit.
+"Nun's Farts") as it was served by nuns at Catholic schools in some parts of Quebec and Acadia.

-In Quebec and French-speaking Canada, they are often served during the Christmas holidays and may be served as part of Réveillons, a family gathering on Christmas Eve.
+In Quebec and French-speaking Canada, they are often served during the Christmas holidays and may be served as part of a réveillon, a family gathering on Christmas Eve.
 Variations may replace the brown sugar with molasses, caramel sauce or maple syrup; however, this is not common nor traditional.